Patient's Query

 I understand your query and concern.

-Well, your tooth decay can be due to poor oral hygiene, and in case, if it is due to a stomach ailment, then it can be probably due to an acid reflux problem that can cause erosion of teeth.
+Well, your tooth decay can be due to poor oral hygiene, and in case, if it is due to a stomach ailment, then it can probably be due to an acid reflux problem that can cause erosion of teeth.
 The periodontal problem can cause gum recession and more probability of tooth decay at the root surface.
 A bump on the gum can be due to gum abscess formation.
-For this, you need to get an X-ray done for confirming.
-For decayed teeth, get the appropriate treatment done, like root canal treatment, so that they can be prevented from further decaying.
+For this, you need to get an X-ray done to confirm the diagnosis.
+For decayed teeth, get the appropriate treatment done, like root canal treatment, so that they can be prevented from further decay.
 Teeth that are grossly decayed need extraction.
-In case you have generalized periodontitis, then deep scaling and curettage can be done followed by flap surgery if needed.
-So I suggest you should consult your dentist and start treatment as our antibiotics are not sufficient.
+In case you have generalized periodontitis, then deep scaling and curettage can be done, followed by flap surgery if needed.
+So I suggest you should consult your dentist and start treatment, as antibiotics are not sufficient.

 Regards.